 Refresh APT Package Index

-After adding the repository, refresh your APT package index to recognize the new packages:
+Refresh your APT package index to recognize the new packages from the Zabbly repository:

 sudo apt update